Family-friendly activities and resources for staying home | CBC News

 Send an audiogram

 We know this is a difficult time.
-We also know that there are a lot of good things happening in Sudbury and surrounding communities.
+We also know that there are a lot of good things happening in Windsor-Essex and surrounding communities.

-We're challenging our listeners to share the positive things they're seeing and hearing!
-Please email a voice note and your photo to community@cbc.ca by Thursday, April 10.
+We're challenging our listeners and viewers to share the positive things they're seeing and hearing!
+Please send us a video or voice note/photo to community@cbc.ca by Thursday, April 10.
+You can also leave a message on our talkback line at 519-255-3400.

 A few suggestions to get you started: